 A Sneak Preview of University Life for High School Students

-In a two-year pilot project, school students from Zurich Gymnasiums will be able to regularly attend modules at UZH over the course of one to four semesters, and thus deepen and extend their subject knowledge.
+In a four-year pilot project, school students from Zurich Gymnasiums will be able to regularly attend modules at UZH over the course of one to four semesters, and thus deepen and extend their subject knowledge.
 Selected modules from the the Faculty of Theology, the Faculty of Law, the Faculty of Business, Economics and Informatics, the Faculty of Arts and Social Sciences and the Faculty of Science will be open to school students, including: